 Having all of this ready in advance can speed up the process considerably.
 A broker can tell you exactly what each lender requires and help you compile your application.

-The lender will arrange a valuation of the property to confirm it is worth enough to serve as adequate security for the mortgage.
-This is done for the lender’s benefit, not yours, and may be a physical visit or a desktop assessment.
+Yes, you should commission your own survey in addition to the lender’s valuation.
+The lender arranges a valuation to confirm the property is worth enough to serve as adequate security for the mortgage, but this is done for the lender’s benefit, not yours, and may be a physical visit or a desktop assessment.

 Separately, you should strongly consider commissioning your own survey.
 Options include: